nittee/Iskrambol/doc/technical_design.md

 - a wireless local PvP mobile game that tests players' vocabulary skills
 - will consists of the following game modes:
-  - campaigns (single-player, time-bound, point-based)
+  - campaign (single-player, point-based)
   - multiplayer (wireless, local PvP, point-based)
+  - daily puzzle (single-player, random word, time-strict)
+  - challenge (a player can post a word that other players can reshuffle to obtain new words)

 #### Non-Functional Requirements or Non-Goals